mstable/metavaults/3CrvConvexVaults.md

 The high level flow of value (tokens) between contracts.
 The arrows are the movement of tokens (value) and not contract calls like typical sequence diagrams.

-## Deposit DAI to 3Pooler Vault
+## Deposit DAI to DAI 3Pool Convex Meta Vault

-A shareholder deposits DAI into the 3Pooler vault.
+A shareholder deposits DAI into the DAI 3Pool Convex Meta Vault.
-The 3Pooler vault adds the DAI to Curve's 3Pool in exchange for the 3Pool Liquidity Provider (LP) token (3Crv).
+The DAI 3Pool Convex Meta Vault adds the DAI to Curve's 3Pool in exchange for the 3Pool Liquidity Provider (LP) token (3Crv).
-The 3Pooler contract deposits the 3Crv into the underlying Meta Vault and receives the minted Meta Vault shares (mv3Crv).
-Note the Meta Vault does not deposit the 3Crv into any underlying vaults.
+The DAI 3Pool Convex Meta Vault deposits the 3Crv into the underlying Meta Vault and receives the minted Meta Vault shares (mv3CRV-CVX).
+Note the underlying Meta Vault does not deposit the 3Crv into any underlying vaults.
 This is done in a separate settlement transaction by the Vault Manager.
-Finally, the 3Pooler contract mints shares (3pDAI) to the shareholder.
+Finally, the DAI 3Pool Convex Meta Vault mints shares (mvDAI-3PCV) to the shareholder.

 ![Deposit 3Pooler](./docs/savePlusValueFlowDeposit3Pooler.png)

 ## Deposit 3Crv to Meta Vault

-A shareholder deposits 3Crv into the Meta Vault and receives vault shares (mv3CRV).
+A shareholder deposits 3Crv into the Meta Vault and receives vault shares (mv3CRV-CVX).
 The shares are minted using the assets per share after the last settlement.

 Every 5 days, the Vault Manager settles all deposits to the underlying vaults.
 This can be to a single vault or across all underlying vaults.
 The vault manager has the discretion at settlement to decide on what proportions of the deposited 3Crv are invested to which underlying vault.